emlid/emlid-docs/docs/reach/common/placement.md

 * top of the hill

-* the rooftop
+* rooftop

 Examples of **bad** environments for Reach placement:

 * indoors

-* urban areas
+* urban area

-* forest
+* forestry area

-* close to the ground

 ### No electronics nearby

-Electronic devices may produce RF noise that could affect the reception of the GPS signal.
-Keep all electronics as far as possible from the Reach.
+Electronic devices may produce RF noise that could affect the reception of the GNSS signal.
+Keep all electronics as far as possible from Reach.

 <br>